ag-numbers/tableau_sales_dashboard/README.md

 # sql_tableau_sales_dashboard
-Tableau project analyzing sales and discounts for a furniture e-commerce business

 ## 🎯 Goal and Summary
-**Goal:** Design a dashboard to help a digital marketing manager analyze sales performance, product trends, and discount effectiveness for a furniture e-commerce website.
+**Goal:** A project aimed at showcasing data cleaning skills in SQL and visualizing and analyzing sales data for a furniture e-commerce store.

 **Summary:** Sales went up because of discounts, but profits went down.
 The data showed that most sales came from the Bedroom and Desk categories, making the business too dependent on them.
-To grow steadily, the company should balance its product mix and review its discount strategy.

-## 📊 Insights
+**Analysis and recommendations to the business**
-- Sales grew from April to June, then slightly declined in summer.
+- Sales grew from April to June, then slightly declined in summer. --> Check what caused lower sales- low traffic, stock issues, technical bug or price competitiveness.
+Act accordingly.
-- Quantity rose in August while AOV dropped — suggesting lower-priced purchases.
+- Quantity sold rose in August while AOV dropped suggesting lower-priced purchases. --> Implement upsell/cross sell strategy before the user checks out.
-- Discounts (~18%) increased over time, showing they strongly drive sales.
+- Discounts (~18%) increased over time, showing they strongly drive sales.--> Revise the strategy of discounts to keep value of products as the main driver for sales.
-- Desk and Bedroom categories generate 60%+ of sales, creating dependency risk.
+- Desk and Bedroom categories generate 60%+ of sales, creating dependency risk. --> The business should promote other categoes to mitigate the risk.
+At the same time secure enough stock for bestselling products in tgese categories.
-- Diversifying the product mix and promoting weaker categories can balance growth.

-## 🧹 Data Cleaning & Preparation
+## 🧹 Data Cleaning & Preparation in SQL
 - Cleaned and joined orders and events tables in **PostgreSQL**.
-- Handled nulls, duplicates, and missing IDs.
+- Handled nulls, removed duplicates
+- Standardized date/time formats
+- Set up correct data types
+- Checked and identified unique keys
+- Did data profiling to exclude ouliers, negative values.
+- Filled in data where lossibke for missing data
-- Created derived metrics like discount %, AOV, and session duration.
+- Created derived calculated metrics like discount %, AOV, and session duration

 ## 🧰 Tools Used
 - **SQL (PostgreSQL)** — for cleaning and transformation